Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 - AZ, CA, FL, LA, TX

-The Limequat is exactly how it sounds, a natural cross between a Key Lime and a Kumquat.
-They are small yellow-green oblong fruit about the size of kumquats that you can snack on without the time consuming hassle of peeling them.
+The Limequat Citrus Tree is bred for the best balance: A natural cross between a Key Lime and a Kumquat.
+Limequats are small yellow-green fruit about the size of kumquats, which you can snack on without the time-consuming hassle of peeling.

 Limequat Citrus Tree Pollination

 Limequat Citrus Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Limequat Citrus Tree will drastically increase the size of your crop.

 I bought this for my brother.
 When he received it, it was was in beautiful condition.
 It had over a dozen tiny limequats on it and two almost full sized ones.
 He was very happy with it and it is thriving.
 He loves it.
 It was a great purchase.
 It arrived very fast also.
 I have bought a lot of plants from FGT and will be buying more.

 Not good for indoors

 I bought the tree for indoors and it hasn't grown very much.
 At first many of the leaves fell off but then there were some blooms.
 I have one limequat at the moment and it is still green.
 There have been no new leaves grown in the six months that I have had the plant.